JeremTech/Forge-Modding-Helper/README.md

 Forge Modding Helper is an utility software to manage Forge's Workspace.

 ## Compatibility
-Forge Modding Helper is available for Windows 10 and 11, and the .Net Framework 4.7.2 is required.
+Forge Modding Helper is available for Windows 10 and 11, and the .Net Framework 4.8 or older is required.

 ## Version